cetic/honeypot/State Ot Art.md

 * High-interaction : honeypot provide the most realistic environment for the attackers because it use a variety of real services running on real operating systems.
 It imposes few restrictions inside the system, encouraging attackers to interact with it.
 High-interaction honeypots provide are often able to capture detailed information, making them better for monitoring more experienced hackers, as they look realistic and are likely to deceive them.
 This feature carries risks since it allows the attacker to point to root access, which constitutes a threat of hijacking.
 * Hybride : A pot of honey offering a mix between low and high ineraction.

 In the case of the example, the low-interaction honeypot presents only a few possibilities of interaction, such as for example access to PLCs capable, in this case, only of giving status information.
-While the high-interaction, will allow to be able to interact with these PLCs and that the modifications made have an immediate impact on one of the other components of the honeypots, such as the monitoring and alert system.
+While the high-interaction, will allow to be able to interact with these PLCs and that the modifications made have an immediate impact on one of the other components of the honeypots, such as the SCADA.
 In the case of a hybrid, one could imagine a mixture between certain PLCs supposed to interact and others providing only a certain amount of defined information.

 ### Ressource level
 The resource level used by the honeypot is determined by the replication realism of the system.
 There are three possibilities: